marius-team/marius/README.md

 ## Getting Started ##

-Experiment configuration, scripts and a copy of the paper are located in the `osdi2021` directory.
-The directory is structured in the following format.

-See the detailed instructions for how to build Marius.

 ### How to use Marius ###

 Marius is run from the command line by supplying a .ini format configuration file which defines the training procedure.